Newspaper Page Text

 be able to get to the injured.
 He

-did so, got out and fixed his bum
+did so. got out and fixed his bum

 per then drove away.
 He claimed

-that he feared violence.
+that lie feared violence.
 Later he

 surrendered at the home of an of